 Many parents wonder what the right age is for girls to start seeing a gynecologist.
 Is it before their first period or when they become sexually active?
 Should they speak with a pediatrician or a gynecologist clinic?
-Located in Katy, TX, Dr. Jenkins, Dr. Torres, and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine are available to answer your questions and to provide comprehensive female health care.
+Located in Katy, TX, Dr. Jenkins and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine are available to answer your questions and to provide comprehensive female health care.

 Gynecology focuses on the health of the breasts and the female reproductive system including the vagina, uterus, and ovaries.
 The services deal with the functions and diseases specific to women and girls.
 Our team focuses on providing the best care for women from adolescence to menopause.
 Our goal is to support women and to help them stay happy and healthy.
 Our team provides feminine health care as well as guidance about breast care, menstrual periods, and other women’s health concerns.
 We create a safe, comfortable experience and utilize current technology to deliver the quality care.